This series, entitled Affamées, is a feminine, plural french word for Starving.

 This brings an inauthentic vision of their reality that I aspire to correct by showing a glimpse of a genuine relationship.

-After all, and especially in LGBTQ’s lives, the personal still is political and we cannot underestimate the power and cultural importance of representation.
+Despite significant progress in LGBTQ’s lives, the personal still is political and we cannot underestimate the power and cultural importance of representation.